Bhardwajmradul/DELTER/README.md

 Future Scope:-

 1) Give the roughness of the terrain form the submitted image:

-   In this a linear regression model is required to be trained on some data to give the measure of roughness.
-   I know a dataset on kaggle which has been made by moving vechiles on different terrain and these vechile had sensors to measure the roughness of the terrain.
+   I know a dataset on kaggle which has been made by moving vechiles on different terrain and these vechile had sensors to measure disturbance in the position of the vechile on z-axis.
+   These measure of disturbances on the z-axis can be used to calculate the roughness of the terrain.
+   To give the roughness of the terrain submitted by the user, a linear regression model can be use which would be trained on the roughness data gathered, and would output the roughness.
+   We can also give smoothness of the terrain as roughness and smoothness are complementary features of a terrain.

-2) Using the open source LLaMA model:
+1) Using the open source LLaMA model:

    Meta's LLaMA model can be used to get the descriptive analysis of the submitted terrain.